FACorreiaa/skillsphere-proto/ontology/README.md

 ## Extension Guidelines

-- Mirror proto changes in the ontology as part of the same PR to avoid schema drift (proto update → regenerate TTL → update SHACL if needed).
+- Mirror proto changes in the ontology as part of the same PR to avoid schema drift (proto update → regenerate TTL/context → update SHACL if needed).
 - Reuse external vocabularies whenever one already exists (schema.org for events, FOAF for people, SKOS for enumerations, GeoSPARQL for advanced location handling).
 - Keep breaking changes versioned through the ontology header (`owl:versionInfo`) and tag releases when publishing to a triple store or public registry.
-- Future automation: extend the generator to emit additional structures (e.g., SHACL skeletons, JSON-LD contexts) directly from Buf descriptors.
+- Future automation: extend the generator even further (e.g., emit SHACL skeletons, JSON-LD framing docs) directly from Buf descriptors.